infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 :white_check_mark: **Success criteria**

-Order of the components that are displayed on the screen should have logical traversal order.
-That is very important for people using accessibility services (such as TalkBack) in order to get clearer picture of the content and possible actions on the current screen they are navigating through.
+Order of the components that are displayed on the screen should have a logical traversal order.
+That is very important for people using accessibility services (such as TalkBack) in order to get a clearer picture of the content and possible actions on the current screen they are navigating through.

-The best solution would be to redesign the screen to create the logical traversal order.

-But if that is not an option, on apps with minSdk >= 22, setting `android:accessibilityTraversalBefore` or `android:accessibilityTraversalAfter` attributes could help create new order of displayed views that will make a bit more sense to TalkBack users.
+The best solution would be to redesign the screen to create such a logical traversal order.
+If that is not an option, on apps with minSdk >= 22, setting `android:accessibilityTraversalBefore` or `android:accessibilityTraversalAfter` attributes could help create a new order of displayed views that will make a bit more sense to TalkBack users.

-The example of using `android:accessibilityTraversalBefore` or `android:accessibilityTraversalAfter` attributes is given down below:
+An example of using `android:accessibilityTraversalBefore` or `android:accessibilityTraversalAfter` attributes is given down below:

 ```
 <Button